 The main challenge, however, isn’t necessarily in deploying the right team of resources to prevent money laundering.
 It’s about the friction that these checks create for customers.

-This is particularly damaging for neobanks, whose entire business model relies on a quick and painless onboarding via mobile or desktop.
+This is particularly damaging for neobanks, whose entire business model relies on quick and painless onboarding via mobile or desktop.
 Throw in too many ID verifications and questions, and your potential customers might just turn elsewhere.

-Can You Trust Your AML Data?
+Can You Trust Your AML Solution Data?

-Another constant worry: what if you are diligent in your AML checks, but accidentally miss some falsified information?
+Another constant worry: What if you are diligent in your AML checks but accidentally miss some falsified information?
 Many developing countries don’t have bureaus for ID information to reliably perform checks with.